 The account would take a minute at the gate.
 Whatever it settled, the class would carry the rest of the day.

-From the gate there were the crying and the pages.
-From the chestnuts there had been the hands.
-Between the gate and the chestnuts there had been one witness, and the witness had a ferry to catch.
+From the gate there were the crying and the pages; from the chestnuts, the hands.
+Between the gate and the chestnuts there had been one witness, and he had a ferry to catch.

-A teacher was already here.
-The school would sort its own.
-The bag had a flight in it, and the hour on the notice would not move.
+A teacher was already here; the school would sort its own.
+The bag had a flight in it, and his mother would be at the corner at first light, alone or not.

-The feet had already taken the slope.
-Holding the head to the water took a small work at the back of the neck; the work got done.
+His feet had already taken the slope.
+Holding his head to the water took a little work at the back of the neck; the work got done.

-The 4:45 gave eleven minutes.
-The walk to the pier took nine.
+The 4:45 gave eleven minutes, and the walk to the pier took nine.
 The teacher was halfway across the grass.